LedgerHQ/ledger-live/libs/ledgerjs/packages/hw-app-btc/README.md

 *   `additionals`  list of additionnal options*   "bech32" for spending native segwit outputs
     *   "abc" for bch
     *   "gold" for btg
+    *   "decred" for decred
+    *   "zcash" for zcash
     *   "bipxxx" for using BIPxxx
     *   "sapling" to indicate a zec transaction is supporting sapling (to be set over block 419200)
 *   `expiryHeight`  is an optional Buffer for zec overwinter / sapling Txs